-For the three-month periods ended March 31, 2016 and 2015, the effect of the Company's outstanding options and common stock equivalents would have been anti-dilutive.
-Accordingly, only basic EPS is presented.
+For the three and nine month periods ended September 30, 2016, and the three months ended September 30, 2015, the respective effect of the Company's options and warrants would have been anti-dilutive.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Significant estimates used in preparing these financial statements include those assumed in estimating the recoverability of the cost of mining claims, accrued remediation costs, asset retirement obligations, stock based compensation, and deferred tax assets and related valuation allowances.
 Actual results could differ from those estimates.